bryanhan77/cs50-final-project/README.md

 Presentation link: https://youtu.be/xuT1Ok-Dhyc

-This documentation is to be a user’s manual for your project.
-Though the structure of your documentation is entirely up to you, it should be incredibly clear to the staff how and where, if applicable, to compile, configure, and use your project.
-Your documentation should be at least several paragraphs in length.
-It should not be necessary for us to contact you with questions regarding your project after its submission.
-Hold our hand with this documentation; be sure to answer in your documentation any questions that you think we might have while testing your work.

 Welcome to our CS50 final project: H-Mart.
-H-Mart is a web app that allows studets to upload items they want to sell, buy items other students have listed, and keep track of past purchases and items that you personally have uploaded.
+H-Mart is a web app that allows students to upload items they want to sell, buy items other students have listed, and keep track of past purchases and items that you personally have uploaded.
 We have written the backend in python/flask and implemented the web interface in html.
 The project builds off of many concepts we have learned throughout the year from databases to dictionaries, but also explores new concepts such as file upload and data storage.

+To run the program, make sure you are in the CS50 codespaces where python, SQL, java script, http-server are available.
+If not, make sure you have these programs downloaded locally per https://www.youtube.com/watch?v=TZ6c7y8N64k&ab_channel=CS50 for mac or https://www.youtube.com/watch?v=9yzQCgIdL-Y&ab_channel=CS50 for windows.

+To test the code, upload the CS50-FINAL-PROJECT folder and change directory to that folder.
+Then, run "flask run" in your command line and click on the available server, you should see something like: "INFO:  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)".
+The link should open up to the login page where you can register as a new user with your name and password.
+Once doing so, it should bring you to our home page where you can see all the current items listed.
+Navigate the different available items with the side bar by clicking on the type category you're interested in.
+Click on the image to see a full screen version of the image.
+Once you're interested in an item, go ahead and click buy which will bring you to the buy page.
+Enter your credit card (an example is provided) and your password from before.
+Great!
+You've purchased an item!
+Check in past purchases to see your item, and notice that it is now gone from listings.
+Now, let's upload an item by clicking sell.
+That will bring you to a page where you can upload the name of your item, a description, a price, an image, and a category for your item.
+Once all of the fields have been filled, click "post listing".
+You should now see your item appear on the homepage under the correct category.
+Check to see your past uploads in the "Your listings" tab.
+Once finished, you can logout.

 The project has three main parts: app.py, written in flask/python, which is the backend implementation; the templates folder, which contains all of our html files; and hmart.db, which contains our tables written in sql.
 In this file, we'll talk mainly about app.py, and in styles.md, the templates and databases.
 You will also notice other relevant files/folders such as helpers.py, requirements.txt, and a static folder - we'll touch on these briefly.
 Lastly, there are other files/folders such as _pychache_, flask_session, venv, and various sql files that allow the code to run, but are largely irrelevant to our implementation of the project.